carueda/tscfg/README.md

 [pprint](https://com-lihaoyi.github.io/PPrint/), respectively.
-Although you could also use Typesafe Config itself for rendering purposes, you would be using the original Typesafe Config parsed configuration object, so the rendering won't necessarily be restricted only to the elements captured in the _configuration specification_ used by tscfg for the generated wrapper.
+Although you could also use Typesafe Config itself for rendering purposes, you would be using the original Typesafe Config parsed configuration object, so the rendering won't necessarily be restricted only to the elements captured in the _configuration schema_ used by tscfg for the generated wrapper.

 ## tests